TurkuNLP/paraphrase-span-detection/README.md

 # Evaluate using development/test data

 **Notes:**
-- If running the evaluation with a model trained using positive examples only (SQUAD version 1), the input data must be filtered to so that negative (unanswerable) questions are filtered out.
+- If running the evaluation with a model trained using positive examples only (SQUAD version 1), the input data must be filtered so that negative (unanswerable) questions are discarded.
 Use `--version_2_with_negative` for SQUAD version 2 evaluation.

 ```bash
 python3 run_qa.py \